sbslee/fuc/README.rst

    $ fuc vfmerge -h

-Below is the list of modules available in API:
+Below is the list of submodules available in API:

 - **common** : The ``common`` submodule is used by other ``fuc`` submodules such as `pyvcf` and `pybed`.
 It also provides many useful methods.
 - **pybed** : The ``pybed`` submodule is designed for working with BED files.
 For example, it can be used to find the intersection between multiple BED files.